 Being caught obtaining a controlled substance by fraud can result in a third-degree felony charge.
 The consequences of receiving a felony conviction of this nature can include large fines, a maximum of five years in prison, and a permanent stain on your criminal record.
 Additionally, you may face criminal drug trafficking charges if you are caught with a large amount of the controlled substance on your person.
 Drug trafficking is considered a federal crime, and being convicted would result in severe penalties.

 If you or someone you know is facing criminal charges for obtaining a controlled substance by fraud in Fort Myers, you should seek legal assistance as soon as possible.
 Here at The Law Place, we have over 75 years of combined experience in multiple practice areas, including many drug crime cases.
-Our office has a large team of experienced criminal defense attorneys who will do everything in their power to get your charges dropped or reduced.
+Our office has a large team of experienced Fort Myers drug lawyer who will do everything in their power to get your charges dropped or reduced.
 We have built a strong attorney-client relationship throughout many years of achieving favorable results for our clients.
 We offer a free consultation so that you can receive honest and skilled legal advice with no strings attached.

-Call us today to schedule a free consultation with a defense attorney from our firm.
+Call us today to schedule a free consultation with a Fort Myers criminal defense attorney from our firm.
 Our lines are open 24 hours a day, 7 days a week.

 How is Obtaining a Controlled Substance by Fraud Defined in Florida?